British Army during the First World War: Commanders

 General Henry Rawlinson served on Kitchener's staff during the advance on Omdurman, in 1898, and served with distinction in the Second Boer War, where he earned a reputation as one of the most able British commanders.
 Rawlinson took command of the British IV Corps in 1914 and then command of the Fourth Army in 1916, as the plans for the Allied offensive on the Somme were being developed.
 During the war, Rawlinson was noted for his willingness to use innovative tactics, which he employed during the battle of Amiens, where he combined attacks by tanks with artillery.

 General Hubert Gough commanded a mounted infantry regiment with distinction during the relief of Ladysmith, but his command was destroyed while attacking a larger Boer force in 1901.
 When he joined the BEF, he was in command of the 3rd Cavalry Brigade, and was promoted from a brigade to a corps command in less than a year.
 He was given command of the 2nd Cavalry Division in September 1914, the 7th Division in April 1915, and the British I Corps in July 1915.
-He commanded I Corps during the battle of Loos.
-In May 1916, he was appointed commander of the Fifth Army, which suffered heavy losses at the battle of Passchendaele.
+He commanded I Corps during the battle of Loos and, in May 1916, was appointed commander of the Fifth Army, which suffered heavy losses at the battle of Passchendaele.
 The collapse of the Fifth Army was widely viewed as the reason for the German breakthrough in the Spring Offensive, and Gough was dismissed as its commander in March 1918, being succeeded by General William Birdwood for the last months of the war.
 Birdwood had previously commanded the Australian Corps, an appointment requiring a combination of tact and tactical flair.

 On the Macedonian front, General George Milne commanded the British Salonika Army, and General Ian Hamilton commanded the ill-fated MEF during the Gallipoli Campaign.
 He had previously seen service in the First Boer War, the Sudan campaign, and the Second Boer War.

-Back in Britain, Chief of the Imperial General Staff (CIGS), effectively the professional head of the British Army, was General James Murray, who retained that post during the early years of the war.
-He was replaced as CIGS for a brief period in late 1915 by Archibald Murray then, at the end of 1915 by General William Robertson.
-A strong supporter of Haig, Robertson was replaced in 1918, by General Henry Hughes Wilson.
+Back in Britain, Chief of the Imperial General Staff (CIGS), effectively the professional head of the British Army, was General James Murray who retained that post during the early years of the war.
+He was replaced as CIGS for a brief period in late 1915 by Archibald Murray and later, at the end of 1915 by General William Robertson.
+A strong supporter of Haig, Robertson was replaced in 1918 by General Henry Hughes Wilson.